-In this course students will get familiar with basic concepts in methodology and descriptive statistics necessary to conduct research in Urban Studies, such as the empirical cycle, spatial analysis with use of Geographic Information Systems (GIS), central tendency and variability, the normal distribution, relationsips between variables and describing and explaining variance.
+In this course students will get familiar with basic concepts in methodology and descriptive statistics necessary to conduct research in Urban Studies such as the empirical cycle, research designs, spatial analysis with use of Geographic Information Systems (GIS), central tendency and variability, the normal distribution, relationsips between variables and describing and explaining variance.

 Students will acquire practical skills of data analysis through several assignments that are imbedded in urban research.

-Together with the course Data Collection Methods, the course will form the compulsory basis for methodology courses in the second year.
+Together with the course Data Collection, the course will form the compulsory basis for methodology courses in the second year.

 General learning outcomes